amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 #### How are ground truth data matched to predictions?
 When you perform predictions for your model monitoring you must assign them an `eventId` or `inferenceId` ([see documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality-merge.html)) for each data point.
-The monitoring job, will use this ID field to match each prediction with it ground truth value to compute the accuracy metric.
+The monitoring job will use this ID field to match each prediction with its ground truth value to compute the accuracy metric.

 For the same date and hour, if you compare the ground truth and prediction `record_0.jsonl` files, you will see